MarcioFCMartins/Caulerpa_sampling/README.md

 ### Estimated vs real sampling points

-All of the sampling points were manually determined using video footage of the dive and cross referencing the times at which samples were taken with with time of the GPS footage.
-To see how effective our sampling point location is we can now plot automatic and manually determined points and see how close they are.
+Sampling points were manually determined using video footage of the dive to extract time at which sampling ocurred.
+The GPS data was then used to determine divers position at that specific time.
+To see how accurate we were at extracting these sampling points, we can now plot automatic and manually determined points and see how close they are.

 ``` r
 #Function that identifies when the divers are stopped and gives those points an ID number